Arm yourself with these tried and tested tools and techniques to provide the best experience for your clients in every coaching situation.

 Kate Burton, professional coach (about a previous edition)

-Ro Gorell is a change strategist and coach specializing in Lean Change/Agile, modelling these principles through her business Grow Talent, in collaboration with Change Optimised.
-Based in Australia, she is the author of Group Coaching and co-author of How to Create a Coaching Culture, both published by Kogan Page.
+Ro Gorell is an independent talent management and change consultant and business coach.
+She has particular expertise in group coaching and enhancing company culture through coaching.
+She is the author of Group Coaching and the co-author with Gillian Jones of How to Create a Coaching Culture, also published by Kogan Page.

 You will need to sign up or login as a registered academic to request inspection copies.